Tuesday, December 31, 2024

 “No, ma’am.”

 “Well, they talk of sending you away.”
-Jeanilotta pointed at her father, and Adela began to cry.
+Jeanilotta pointed at her father, and Laleda began to cry, adding to the shrieks of Mrs. Gillfillian.
 “Don’t fret!
-You shall not go.
-Listen, and do what I bid you to do: Go to my private den, lock the door, and remain there till I release you.
+You won’t go.
+Listen, and do what I bid you: Go to my private den, lock the door, and remain there until I come to release you.
 Now!”

-“There, sir, you will not send her away.
-Do you not see?” she added, looking sharply at her father.
-Abaledina had unfortunately witnessed many battles such as this between her cousin and aunt and uncle.
-She knew what the outcome would be before it had concluded and was surprised only that her uncle had not seemed to have anticipated it.
+“There.
+You can’t send her away.
+Don’t you see?” she added, looking sharply at her father.
+Unfortunately, Abaledina had witnessed many battles such as this between her cousin, aunt, and uncle.
+She knew what the outcome would be before it concluded.
+She was surprised that her uncle hadn’t anticipated it.

-“Now, papa,” Jeanilotta continued without another glance toward her frenzied mother, "I come here with some good news.
+“Now, papa,” Jeanilotta continued without another glance toward her frenzied mother, “I came here with good news.
 Would you like to hear it?”

 “No,” he growled.

-“But you will listen, nevertheless, and it will do you good.
+“But you’ll listen, and it will do you good.
 How would you fancy Viscount Elwynalam for a son-in-law?”

-Abaledina’s gasp was thankfully covered by Mrs. Gillfillian’s continued hysterics.
+Thankfully, Abaledina’s gasp was covered by Mrs. Gillfillian’s continued hysterics.
 For a second, she was worried that Beritha alone had heard it.
-The maid’s eyes had flicked toward her and returned to their work so quickly that Abaledina thought perhaps she had imagined it.
+The maid’s eyes flicked toward her and returned to their work so quickly that Abaledina thought perhaps she had imagined it.

-“How—what do you mean?" her uncle asked, smiling in spite of himself.
+“How—what do you mean?” her uncle asked, smiling despite himself.

-“Simply this, I have discarded Theodomani, and Viscount Elwynalam at present pays me the most serious attentions.”
+“Simply this—I discarded Theodomani, and Viscount Elwynalam pays me the most serious attention.”

-“But you gave Montrevor your word,” interrupted her father, his smile falling.
+“But you gave Montrevor your word,” her father interrupted, his smile falling.

-“No matter," she replied.
-For a moment her lips trembled with some unexpressed emotion.
-“You and mother had not yet signed the contract, and one cannot always keep one's promises.
-I suppose you will not object to the change?”
+“No matter,” she replied.
+For a moment, her lips trembled with some unexpressed emotion.
+“You and Mother had not yet signed the contract, and one can’t always keep one’s promises.
+I suppose you won’t object to the change?”

 “Let me alone.
 I am surprised only that Viscount Elwynalam agreed to it.”
-Jeanilotta’s eyes fell and a slight blush filled her cheeks.
-He continued with good-natured petulance.
-“I won’t be held responsible for any evil that results from any such changes.”
+Jeanilotta’s eyes fell, and a slight blush filled her cheeks, causing Abaledina to wonder what she did to get the viscount to agree.
+Her uncle continued with good-natured petulance.
+“I won’t be held responsible for any evil that results from these changes.”

 “Try to come out of your hysterics as rapidly as possible,” he added before retiring to his study.

-Jeanilotta came over to where Abaledina and Beritha attended her mother for a few moments, but once she saw there would be no opportunity to communicate the change to a rational mother, she withdrew to her own apartment.
-After helping Beritha move the inconsolable woman to her bed, Abaledina soon followed her cousin’s example since she could render no farther assistance to her aunt.
+Jeanilotta came to where Abaledina and Beritha attended to her mother for a few moments.
+Once she saw there would be no opportunity to communicate the alteration to a rational mother, she withdrew to her apartment.
+After helping Beritha move the inconsolable woman to her bed, Abaledina soon followed her cousin’s example since she could provide no additional assistance to her aunt.

-In her private den, she first perused Eriath's long message again.
-She blessed him for his goodness of heart, but she could not solve the mystery of why it contained almost the same information she had sent him without being a reply to her message.
+In her private den, Abaledina perused Eriath’s long message again.
+She silently thanked him for his goodness, but she could not solve the mystery of why it contained almost the same information she had sent him without it being a reply to her message.
 She wondered if her message had perhaps vexed him so much that he wanted to be the one rejecting her instead of being rejected by her.
 She quickly discarded this solution because it was unworthy of him.
-She believed it to be more likely that he wanted the blame to rest upon him instead of her.
-Although this explained his message to her uncle, it still did not satisfy the reason he sent such a message to her.
-She decided she would have to wait until he arrived to secure the truth from him.
+Likely he wanted to take the blame instead of having it fall on her.
+Although this explained his message to her uncle, it still did not explain why he sent such an odd message to her.
+She decided she would have to wait until he arrived to learn the truth behind it.

-Her thoughts then turned to Jeanilotta’s proclamation and Lord Elwynalam.
+Her thoughts then turned to Jeanilotta’s proclamation and Viscount Elwynalam.
 He had expressed the most tender sentiments to her at the museum with the statement that he would wait for her.
 She saw Theodomani leaving and knew her foolish cousin must have broken his heart.
-When she arrived in her empty parlor after Jeanilotta had sent her there on false premise of another visitor, she should have turned around and gone back to the main sitting room.
-Instead, it seemed that once she had left, Lord Elwynalam had fallen prey to her cousin’s wiles.
+When she arrived in her empty parlor after Jeanilotta had sent her there on the false premise of a visitor, she should have instantly returned to the main parlor.
+Perhaps once she had left, Viscount Elwynalam had fallen prey to her cousin’s wiles.

-She was slightly unsettled because had he waited until tomorrow, she would have felt released enough from her engagement to court him.
-She understood that she had asked much of him, so she did not begrudge him his choice.
-Before she drifted off to sleep, she resolved to keep her distance from him now that he had chosen another.
+She was slightly unsettled because if he had waited one day, she would have encouraged a more serious relationship with him now that her cousin had released her conscience.
+She understood that she asked much of him, so she did not begrudge him his choice.
+Before she drifted off to sleep, she resolved to keep her distance now that he had chosen another.

 The full ebook is available HERE or check back tomorrow for the next chapter.